ignatenkobrain/sphinxcontrib-issuetracker/doc/index.rst

-sphinxcontrib.issuetracker -- Reference issues in issue trackers
+sphinx_autoissues -- Reference issues in issue trackers
 ================================================================

 A Sphinx_ extension to reference issues in an issue tracker.